Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Competition shooters, precision shooting?
 Long-range hunting?
 There’s Strike Eagle, and there are PST models.

-A spotting scope and something for indoor shooting ranges?
+Spotting scopes and something for indoor shooting ranges?
 You bet Vortex doesn’t just have a scope for that but related accessories too!

 Frequently Asked Questions